 The primary beneficiary is the first person chosen to receive the benefit payout.
 If the primary beneficiary can’t or won’t accept the payout, it goes to the secondary — or contingent — beneficiary.

 Generally, insurers have 30 to 60 days to review a claim and pay it.
 Some states have laws in place to regulate this, and insurance companies can even face the threat of accumulating interest if they take too long.
+It could take longer if your life insurer has to investigate the claim, such as if fraud is inspected.

 Compare life insurance companies